PeterCullenBurbery/national-geographic-kids/README.md

 - Bimonthly issues (e.g. December 2009–January 2010, June–July 2009)

 These are collected for educational, archival, and preservation purposes.

-⚠️ Some PDFs may not be fully formed or complete.
-If an issue is under ~15 MB, it may be malformed.
-For example, April 2010 is known to be missing page 6.

 This archive is maintained for educational, research, and preservation purposes.